 Consideration also will be given to the statements of nominees’ current and former professional colleagues and mentors about the nominee’s research prominence and impact in the field of clinical psychology.

 The winner will be announced the following month, and the award can be given at either APS, APA, or ABCT (the awardee's choice).
-Awardees will receive a plaque and a $1000 honorarium.
+Awardees will receive a certificate and a $1000 honorarium.
 Members of all underrepresented and minority groups are encouraged to apply.
 Please also pass this announcement along to interested colleagues and groups.